engula/engula/docs/stream-engine.md

 A stream's number of events is unrestricted, its size might exceeds the hardware limitation.
 In order to achieve scalability, a stream is divided into multiple **segments** and distributed across various segment stores.

 All events are replicated to the last segment.
-When a segment meets certain conditions, such as the size exceeds the threshold, leadership transferred (introduced in [leader election and recovery](#leader-election)), it would be **sealed** (introduced in [recovery](#recovery)) and a new segment is created to serve new events.
+When a segment meets certain conditions, such as the size exceeds the threshold, leadership transferred (introduced in [leader election and recovery](#leader-election-and-safety)), it would be **sealed** (introduced in [recovery](#recovery)) and a new segment is created to serve new events.

 #### Durable

 ![Stream and segments](images/stream-engine-segments.drawio.svg)

 Hardware failures can happen at any time, and to ensure data durability, each one of events proposed by users is replicated to multiple segment stores.
 That is, each segment has multiple **replicas**, and the events are complete as long as enough replicas exists.
+These segment stores that contains replicas of the same segment form a **copy set**.
 The consistency between replicas is resolved by the [replication policy](#replication-policy).
 When a event is replicated to enough segment stores (config in replication policy), it is **acked** and could be read.

 #### Fault Tolerance